Operations Research and Information Engineering M.Eng. (Ithaca)

 • Systems Engineering Minor

 Regardless of concentration, the ORIE M.Eng. program is designed to begin in the fall semester.
 For a variety of reasons, including the sequencing of offered courses and the timeline for project activities, completing the ORIE M.Eng. program in the traditional fall-spring or fall-spring-fall semester sequence is strongly encouraged.
-Although students are occasionally admitted to the ORIE M.Eng. program in the spring semester, spring admission is typically limited to applicants who are already at Cornell and have been able to participate in project start-up activities that take place during the fall semester.
+Spring admission is limited to applicants who are already at Cornell and have been able to participate in project start-up activities that take place during the fall semester.

 Phone: 607 255-9128